 However, if you’re looking for a way to quickly load apps and jam with some of your IAA and AUv3 apps or maybe some hardware as well, then AUM will be right up your street.
 And if you’re wanting something a little more sophisticated than AUM’s recording function then you can always route the output of your channels out to a DAW like Cubasis or Auria Pro and record everything in there.
 It’s also worth noting that while you can save and reload your sessions in AUM, it doesn’t have the massively useful state saving feature that Audiobus 3 has where everything (including app settings) will reload exactly how you last had them.
 For more comparisons of the apps check out The Audio Dabbler’s video below.

 While there is certainly some crossover and both apps are very flexible, Audiobus and AUM have some key differences that make them suited for different purposes.
-Of course, if you can’t decide between the two then you can always get both, plenty of iOS musicians use setups that make have both apps running together.
+But if you can’t decide between the two then you can always get both, plenty of iOS musicians use setups that have both apps running together.
 If you want to improve your AUM skills then check out our free AUM tutorial series, packed with tips and tricks to turn you into an AUM master.